 Cities best suited for this program will meet the following qualifications:

-• Mid-sized to large city (>100,000 residents);
+• Mid-sized to large city (>100,000 residents.);

-• A mayor with at least two years left in office;
+• A mayor with at least two years left in office; and

 Have questions?
-Contact DataAlliance [at] bloomberg.org (DataAlliance[at]bloomberg[dot]org)
+Contact our team at DataAlliance [at] bloomberg.org (DataAlliance[at]bloomberg[dot]org)